coletonodonnell/Myra/.swm/entry-main-function.ipgzy9k8.sw.md

 ---
 title: Entry / Main Function
 ---
 This is the main function for Myra that runs as the program's main execution thread.
-First, the program will be set to a default operating mode: Assistant, then it will Build using the build settings, and then run on a loop in the designated mode for the user.
+First, the program will be set to a default operating mode: Assistant, then it will Build, and then run on a loop in the designated mode for the user.

 <SwmSnippet path="/ENTRY.py" line="5">